johnsogg/future-of-programming/README.md

 1. We will talk about how the Binary Search Tree and Bouncing Balls exercise went.
 Will pick a few people to take turns leading discussion based on your journal slides.
+2. Friendly request regarding slides: we might present your slides in class so be sure they are legible in the back of the room.
+Big font, etc. Also, if your slides involve other resources be sure they are accessible to everyone without needing to request permission.